Myself in Times Square on 20 November 1971... they say the neon lights are bright on Broadway...

 Rodrigo ordered cod fish as a main dish.
 Suddenly he seemed content and even proud of his feat, was in his element.
 He knew and appreciated Portuguese cuisine and ordered a bottle of wine from which I partook just a sip.
 Even though Rodrigo sounded upbeat I knew he was apprehensive about his situation.
 I think he had regrets of having left his Portuguese wife and all behind in São Paulo to be stuck in this place where he did not understand the language.
 He was somewhat lost.
 He had got used to Brazil's slow pace of life and now he was scared of this hard environment where his own countrymen were indiferent of his plight.

 Rodrigo who I suppose must have followed the same instructions as given to me by dona Lícia had found accomodation the first day he arrived.
 He lived in a room on the 2nd floor of a 3-story-house on Wilson Avenue corner with Barbara Street which boasted a go-go bar owned by a Brazilian man called Alberto.
-He was a tall, slim, bald man in his early 40s probably who worked some place at Newark International Airport.
+He was a tall, slim, bald man in his early 40s who worked some place at Newark International Airport.
 Rodrigo was worried he could not find work because he wasn't as young as the rest of us and could not rely on either Brazilians or Portuguese men to help him with English when applying for a job.

 Newark's Ironbound was practically a Portuguese enclave in a mostly-Black town.
 Before we parted at the Portuguese restaurant, Rodrigo promised he would ask his landlord about providing a bed for myself.

-I went back to Tia's shop to see if I could meet with someone who helped me find accomodation.
+I went back to Tia's shop to see if I could meet with someone to help me find accomodation.
 Tia said she would shut the store at 5:00 pm so I still had a few hours left.
 But I was getting uneasy.
 In the first part of that Saturday morning I had had a lot of fun lingering at Tia's shop but now I was getting weary of the wait and uncertainty.

 The morning period had been fraught with excitement.
 There was always someone new saying something interesting or taking me along to visit a grocery-mini-market where one could open the fridge and reach for a great variety of Tropicana juices.
 Tomato juice of many brands.
 I loved tomato juice with lemon since the first time I tasted it on the Varig DC-10 the night before.
 I also fell in love with the taste of apple juice which I had never tasted before this trip.
 Exquisite!
 I could no stop drinking can after can.
 In the Puertorican grocery store there were also guava and peach nectars and other fruit from Latin America.
 Ferry Street was definitely fun!